-I spent ten years as a nanny before I had my own child, and used to try to explain to people how exhausting my job was.
+I spent ten years as a nanny before I had my own child, and used to try to explain to people how exhausting my job was and how difficult it can be to be a productive mom (or nanny).
 Kids require constant focus.
 Caregivers are often expected to give them their 100% attention, in addition to wearing all of the other hats too: teacher, chef, nurse, and maid, just to name a few.

 Naturally, I thought I knew what this mom thing was all about.
 However, once I finally had my own baby, 5 o’clock rolled around and I was like “wait, why are you still here?”

 Moms are on the clock 24/7, and it is beyond exhausting.
 Yet some moms make it look like a piece of cake.
 How do they do it?

 Through my aspirations to become this kind of mother, I’ve found 10 life hacks that really help.
 Use these tips and habits to become a more calm, collected, and productive mom.

 Make your bed every single morning.
 Making your bed is a small win, setting you up for satisfaction and motivating you to keep winning throughout the day.

 I remember listening to Admiral McRaven’s speech about this years ago.
 When I put it to the test, I discovered that he was absolutely right.
 Even if the rest of my room is a disaster, I somehow feel so motivated when my bed is nice and tidy.

 “If you want to change the world, start off by making your bed.”